eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Advise, mentor, educate, and influence teams across Autodesk
 	- Continuous professional development, to ensure awareness and expertise in leading-edge best practices and evolving technology drivers and landscapes
 	- Consciously monitoring implementation to ensure non-functional requirements such as availability, scalability, reliability, security, compliance, governance are all in place
-	- 10+ years’ experience delivering software with a strong focus on data, working throughout a cross-section of the software engineering spectrum (APIs, front-end, backend, security, authentication/authorization, data, service, persistence layers, automated testing, etc.)
+	- 10+ years' experience delivering software with a strong focus on data, working throughout a cross-section of the software engineering spectrum (APIs, front-end, backend, security, authentication/authorization, data, service, persistence layers, automated testing, etc.)
 	- Demonstrable experience as an architect for a large organization in major software domains (CRM, ERP, HR, etc.)
 	- Extensive experience integrating software domains within an enterprise
 	- Ready to apply and adhere to best practices and standard methodologies in software and architecture